Personal Edition 3.0

 Numipulator also has a processing engine, which enables you to perform a sequence of calculations using the numipulation boxes, rather than just one.
 This feature, together with the following features:

 Numipulator provides many built-in Numiplets, some business-related, some demonstrations, and some games or puzzles.
 We suggest you try these early on to help you to see and understand the power of Numipulator.
+Below are some images of the interfaces of games produced that use the graphics formatter.
+These are:

 Although you can save Numipulator locally from within the open Numipulator application, the easiest way to download the Numipulator file and the Help file is to tap on the download links below: